DTStack/chunjun-web/docs/chunjunDocs/connectors/oceanbase/OceanBase Sink.md

 - **username**
-  - Description: the username of the data source
+  - Description: The username of the data source.
+To specify a tenant connection, add the tenant name after the username, such as "root@test".
+Currently only supports Mysql tenants.
   - Required: Optional
   - Type: String
   - Default: (none)